 Metaverse is the technology behind a virtual universe where people can shop, game, buy and trade currencies and objects, and more.
 Think of it as a combination of augmented reality, virtual reality, social media, gaming and cryptocurrencies.

 In the metaverse, cryptocurrencies will serve as money.
 This is based on the blockchain concept.
 This naturally is where the terms “metaverse coins,” “metaverse tokens” and “metaverse crypto” arise from.
 Every metaverse project has tokens that are used for transactions within that particular environment.

 Current Metaverse Projects

-Numerous metaverse projects are already in motion, and their tokens are available for purchase, with some even listed on certain coin exchanges.
+Numerous metaverse projects are already in motion, and their tokens are available for purchase, with some, such as MANA, SAND and HIGH, even listed on certain coin exchanges.
 Both crypto investors and enthusiasts are eyeing these projects as they show potential.

 Metaverse projects range from virtual games to non-fungible token marketplaces, each proposing a unique concept and even some real-world applications.

 Metaverse projects are appearing right and left, but some show real potential and stand above the crowd.
 The metaverse concept is deeply rooted in blockchain and cryptocurrency, which is why it can be a good idea to invest in some of these projects.
 Plus, the NFT buzz only seems to be increasing.